grantseltzer/karn/README.md

 These declarations should be stored in `~/.karn/declarations`.
 To take these two declarations to form seccomp and apparmor profiles, one would simply enter `karn generate chown dns`.
 You can also pass a different declaration directory with the `-d`/`--declarations` flag.

-## Important Design Principles

-1) All functionality of seccomp and apparmor need to be able to be expressed via any amount of declarations
-2) Karn should be `go get`'able.
-This means if someone wanted to embed the parsing into their container runtime, they'd easily be able to
-3) The community around Karn should promote sharing of declaration files.

 ## Resources

 - [system calls](http://man7.org/linux/man-pages/man2/syscalls.2.html) - the 'API' of the kernel